 What are IT core banking services?

-The key core banking services include new account creation, account management, customer relationship management, interest calculations, deposits and withdrawals processing, loan issuing and servicing etc.
+The key core banking services, which are integral to the banking infrastructure, include new account creation, account management, customer relationship management, interest calculations, deposits and withdrawals processing, loan issuing and servicing etc.

 How does core banking work?

-A core banking system comprises back-end servers that handle standard operations, processes daily banking transactions like interest calculation, passbook maintenance, and withdrawal.
+A core banking system comprises back-end servers that handle standard operations, processes daily banking transactions like interest calculation, passbook maintenance, and withdrawal, forming the backbone of the banking infrastructure.

 When a customer withdraws money from a branch or an ATM, the application sends a request to the centralized data center, which then processes the request and authenticates the operation.